csdavidson/dnd5e_tactician_class/Tactician.md

 When you reach 6th level, your commitment to your allies and followers steels your nerves.
 You become immune to the *frightened* condition.

+## Maestro
+*10th level Tactician Feature*

+When you reach 10th level, your heightened awareness in combat and other tight situations allows you to direct allies to act beyond their normal limits.
+As a bonus action on your turn, you can direct an ally within 60 feet whose presence you are aware of to take any of the following actions: attack, cast a cantrip they know, dodge, disengage, hide, help, ready (though not to cast any spells of 1st level or higher), search, or use an object.
+That ally must consent to the action you direct them to perform, and doing so consumes their reaction.

 ---
 # Tactician Creeds
 ---

 ## Dread Conqueror
 Feared commanders of elite forces, dread conquerors terrorize their foes on the battlefield with their colossal might.
 These tacticians are often found single-mindedly pursuing victory for their own ends and at any cost.
 While they command respect and loyalty as readily as any other, they wield the fear inspired by their ruthlessness as easily as any blade.